1 Introduction

 4.6 Storage limitation

-Data of persons concerned is stored at the ZEISS Group in a form that enables the identification of a person only as long as this is required for the processing purposes.
+Data relevant to data subjects is saved at the ZEISS Group in a form that enables a person to be identified for only as long as necessary for the purposes of the processing.

 4.7 Integrity and confidentiality